christophihl/startupengineer/content/_repos/dat_sci/04_dat_wra.md

 5.1 `pivot_wider()`: Long to wide.

 a) bike_data_sizes_tbl.
-Make the values of the column size to columns:
+Make the values of the column "size" to columns:

 <section class="hide">
 <pre><code class="r">bike_data_sizes_tbl %>%